-There are also draft regulations coming out in 2021 that will significantly impact the way investments are recorded in the financial statements for municipalities.
+Draft regulations were anticipated to come out in 2021 that will significantly impact the way investments are recorded in the financial statements for municipalities.
 Staff are actively reviewing and monitoring these proposed changes and will be working with the County's auditor to ensure that the County's financial statements are in compliance with the new regulations once they come into effect.
 These changes are anticipated to impact the County's financial statements starting in 2022.